kerem-ersoz/kekken/README.md

 3. Use ```make mac``` to compile.

 ### Alternatively, using xcode:
-You can include all frameworks without having to move headers and compile.
+You can copy the .framework files into the source directory and just compile.

 ## Windows:
 Coming soon!